-A number of informal educational reports submitted to administrators and decision-making personnel in school districts also document the impact of implementing Irlen Testing and Colored Overlays within the school system.
+A number of informal educational reports submitted to administrators and decision-making personnel in school districts also document the impact of implementing Irlen Testing and Colored Overlays within the educational system.
 Below are highlights from a few key reports.
-These results have been used to make budgetary, staffing, and curriculum decisions within the school district and highlight real results from real schools.
-In all cases, students using colored overlays showed significant improvements, and recommendations were to continue using colored overlays within the schools.
+These results have been used to make budgetary, staffing, and curriculum decisions within the educational system and highlight real results from real educational facilities.
+In all cases, students using colored overlays showed significant improvements, and recommendations were to continue using colored overlays within the educational institution.